 What's it like to drive?

 As is often the case with Mercedes, different versions of the A-Class come with different suspension setups, which will influence how your car drives.
 The more powerful versions, and cars with four-wheel drive, have a more sophisticated multi-link rear suspension, while less powerful models make do with a simpler twist-beam setup.
-So far, we’ve only tried the latter, and it’s rather disappointing.
+So far, in the regular, non-AMG A-Class, we’ve only tried the latter, and it’s rather disappointing.
 You feel too much of the surface beneath you, so unless the road you’re on is smooth enough to play an undisturbed game of billiards on, you’ll find the car fidgeting and hopping along in a really restless, unsettled way.
 Sharp ridges and potholes can be felt thudding into the cabin, too, and it all means that it trails the best cars in the class – by some distance – for comfort.